China pledges to push forward with currency reform after U.S. criticism

-BEIJING China said on Wednesday that it will push forward with reform of its renminbi exchange rate mechanism after the United States criticised Beijing for keeping its currency weak.
+BEIJING China said on Wednesday that it will push forward with reform of its renminbi exchange rate mechanism after the United States criticized Beijing for keeping its currency weak.

 China hopes the United States can see this clearly and "properly handle the relevant issues", China's Foreign Ministry spokeswoman, Hua Chunying, said at a daily news briefing.